Skip links

 This system keeps your attic cold, which keeps your roof cold, which prevents snow from melting and refreezing as ice dams.

-I’ve seen this system work in the harshest winter climates.
-Homes that had ice dams every year go multiple winters without a single problem after proper insulation and air sealing.
+I have seen this system work in harsh winter climates.
+Homes that had ice dams every year can go multiple winters without a single problem after proper insulation and air sealing.

 The investment pays for itself through lower heating bills and avoided water damage repairs.
-More importantly, you gain peace of mind during heavy snowfall instead of watching for ceiling stains and crossing your fingers.
+More importantly, you gain peace of mind during heavy snowfall instead of watching for ceiling stains and hoping for the best.

 Your attic insulation is your first and best defense against ice dam leaks.
 Get it right, and ice dams become someone else’s problem.